 COD2 on veteran was hell.
 But the 1000g came with a great feeling of accomplishment.

-COD2 on vet was a piece of piss compared to COD3 and [email protected][email protected]
+COD2 on vet was a piece of piss compared to COD3 and [email protected], mostly due to the terrible AI spawning in 3 and grenade spamming in [email protected], finishing a level was more down to luck.

 I have a small fracture in my hand that never fully healed from getting my 1000 from CoD2 on 360, punched my couch / sofa a few too many times, was a cool feeling to finally get it but not worth the permanent damage to my hand lol.